-Having children born close together in age can be chaotic.
+Having children born close together can be chaotic.
 A chaotic, magnificent collage of madness and beauty.

 At least it has been for me.
 In remembering back to when I had my first baby, and even before — especially when I was pregnant — I had more than a few lofty ideals.
 Some of which evaporated soon after I was in the thick of being a new mom, and most of which disappeared or became altered after the birth of my second.

 The tips below won’t be for everyone, but they’ve definitely helped me along.
 Which is really a large part of what this blogging thing is about.
 Sharing our stories and experiences as parents, and our unique experiences as mothers, with the hope that others will be able to relate.
-That we find camaraderie; develop a community and empower/inspire one another.
+That we find camaraderie, develop a community, and inspire one another.
 At least that’s the hope.
 Not everyone has an ample support system; lots of moms fall prey to the weight that society in general puts on how mothers should be.
-Not everything is magical, but most of it is/can be.
+Not everything is magical, but most of it is — or can be.
 It’s all in how you look at it.
 It’s all in how you handle it.

+Have breakfast for dinner.
 Yes.
 DO THAT.
 More than once a week even.
-Goes over like gang-busters and everything will be just fine.
+Goes over like gangbusters and everything will be just fine.
 Including your mental state.
 On a related note, for many of the nights that you don’t make breakfast for dinner?
 Get super friendly with your Crock-Pot.
 Buy one if you don’t have one.

 No seriously, DO THIS.
-Losing the plot on this can happen so easily when you have newborns and babies, or babies and toddlers to care for and love up.
-It can be very difficult to reverse that kind of disregard.
-I’m not saying every relationship during the early years of parenting closely spaces sibling suffers.
-I’m just saying to have a date night once a week, mmkay?
+Losing the plot on this can happen so easily when you have babies to care for and love up — but it also can be very difficult to reverse that kind of disregard.
+I’m not saying every relationship during the early years of parenting closely spaced siblings will suffer.
+I’m just suggesting to have a date night once a week, mmkay?
 Even if you do it at home, someway, somehow — make time.
-Definitely (harkening back to that guilt thing here), make room in your budget for a babysitter if you don’t have family close by who can take the reigns once a week for a spell.
-(If you’re looking for some pro babysitter interview questions, click here!)
+Definitely (harkening back to that guilt thing here), make room in your budget for a babysitter if you don’t have family close by who can take the reins once a week for a spell.